How to set-up a SiteFusion server

 Note that in neither scenario the daemon will be running as root.
 In the first it will only start as root and then change to the safe user as soon as runtime and log locations are setup correctly.

 Make sure the logfile and runtimeDirectory configuration settings contain a path to a logfile (doesn't have to exist yet) and a path to a directory respectively.
+When you're done editing save and close the file.
+The second file you have to edit is webfrontend.conf.
+This one concerns the communication between the webserver and the daemon.

 $ php sfdatabase